NikitaFeodonit/Feographia_Core/prebuild-libs/capnproto-cpp/readme.txt

-Building capnproto library with CrystaX NDK in Msys2 on Windows (this is similar on the other systems)
+Building capnproto library with CrystaX NDK in Msys2 on Windows for Android (this is similar on the other systems)